 - adaptable able to respond quickly to change. - canine fang-like teeth at the side of the mouth, often used for stabbing and holding prey. - carnassial sharp, triangular, scissor-like teeth used for slicing up food. - carnivore an animal which eats meat. - carrion dead animals. - consumer an animal which eats plants or other animals.
-Consumers are sometimes called carnivores or omnivores. - dog fox a male fox. - guard hairs the tough wiry hairs that form the outer layer of an animal's fur. - habitat a place where an animal lives. - incisor rectangular-shaped teeth at the front of the mouth usually used for cutting. - mammal animals which are warm-blooded, usually have fur and feed their young on milk. - omnivore an animal which eats both meat and plants. - predator an animal which hunts and eats other animals. - prey an animal which gets hunted and eaten by other animals. - producer a green plant which can take energy from the sun and make food using the process of photosynthesis. - scent gland a part of the body which produces a smelly oil. - scent marking when an animal using its scent glands to leave its smell on objects or other animals. - territory a place where an animal lives, which it defends from other animals. - urban lives in a town. - underfur a layer of fur underneath the guard hairs, often soft and fluffy so that it keeps the animal warm. - vixen a female fox.
+Consumers are sometimes called carnivores or omnivores. - dog fox a male fox. - guard hairs the tough wiry hairs that form the outer layer of an animal's fur. - habitat a place where an animal lives. - incisor rectangular-shaped teeth at the front of the mouth usually used for cutting. - mammal animals which have fur, give birth to live young (they don't lay eggs) and produce milk to feed their young. - omnivore an animal which eats both meat and plants. - predator an animal which hunts and eats other animals. - prey an animal which gets hunted and eaten by other animals. - producer a green plant which can take energy from the sun and make food using the process of photosynthesis. - scent gland a part of the body which produces a smelly oil. - scent marking when an animal using its scent glands to leave its smell on objects or other animals. - territory a place where an animal lives, which it defends from other animals. - urban lives in a town. - underfur a layer of fur underneath the guard hairs, often soft and fluffy so that it keeps the animal warm. - vixen a female fox.